Hi, I'm Samantha.

 I also pride myself on a few other skills outside of my writing capabilities: namely punctuality, reliability, and integrity.

-When I'm not clacking away at my keyboard, I am usually exploring my home city of Charlotte, North Carolina with my two dogs, Heathcliff and Rylee, and a husband in tow.
-I moved to Charlotte six years ago, but I was born and raised in New Jersey (and I do drive like it, unfortunately).
+When I'm not clacking away at my keyboard, I am usually exploring my new home of Marquette, Michigan, with my two dogs, Heathcliff and Rylee, and a husband in tow.
+We moved away from Charlotte, North Carolina in April of 2021 after six years, but I was born and raised in New Jersey (and I do drive like it, unfortunately).

 Pre-pandemic, I loved to travel: so far, I've visited nine countries outside of the US, of which a tiny town named Ongole in southern India, was my favorite.